RedHatOfficial/rhelai-dev-preview/README.md

 With VLLM stopped and the new data generated, the training process can be launched using the `ilab train` command.
 By default, the training process saves a model checkpoint after every 4999 samples.
-You can adjust this using the –num-samples parameter.
-Additionally, training defaults to running for 10 epochs, which can also be adjusted with the –num-epochs parameter.
-Generally, more epochs are better, but after a certain point, the model can become overfitted.
+You can adjust this using the `--num-samples` parameter.
+Additionally, training defaults to running for 10 epochs, which can also be adjusted with the `--num-epochs` parameter.
+Generally, more epochs are better, but after a certain point, more epochs will result in overfitting.
 It is typically recommended to stay within 10 or fewer epochs and to look at different sample points to find the best result.

 ```sh